tensorflow/tensorflow/tensorflow/docs_src/get_started/estimator.md

 ## Construct a Deep Neural Network Classifier

-tf.estimator offers a variety of predefined models, called
-@{$python/estimator#estimator$`Estimator`s}, which you can use "out of the box" to run training and evaluation operations on your data.
+tf.estimator offers a variety of predefined models, called `Estimator`s, which you can use "out of the box" to run training and evaluation operations on your data.
 Here, you'll configure a Deep Neural Network Classifier model to fit the Iris data.
 Using tf.estimator, you can instantiate your
 @{tf.estimator.DNNClassifier} with just a couple lines of code: